Zsuzsanna Lipták

 Research Interests

-I work on string algorithms and other discrete and algorithmic problems, mostly arising in bioinformatics applications.
-In algorithmic bioinformatics, I have mostly worked on mass spectrometry data interpretation (genomics, proteomics, metabolomics) and on string distance measures for expression clustering (transcriptomics), but am interested in all algorithmic and combinatorial problems on discrete structures (strings, sequences, trees, graphs) arising in the context of biological applications.
-Recently I have started working on different aspects of the Burrows-Wheeler-Transform.
+I am generally interested in string algorithms and other algorithmic and combinatorial problems, mostly as arising in computational biology applications.
+In algorithmic bioinformatics, I worked on mass spectrometry data interpretation (genomics, proteomics, metabolomics), on string distance measures for expression clustering (transcriptomics), and more recently on problems relating to textual data compression and data processing.

 Publications

-You can find most of my publications at my DBLP entry or my Google Scholar page.
+Latest: (Note: authors are listed in alphabetical order) You can find my other publications at my DBLP entry or my Google Scholar page.
 If you can't access a paper, please write to me and I'll send you a copy.

 Teaching (in Verona)